 What buyers like about this set is the weight capacity up to 71.5 pounds.
 Some people looking at this option are also considering the BowFlex.
 But due to better price offered by Merax, this one is getting a lot of attention.

 It is the look and feel of a quality well-made piece of equipment.
 The handle on the bar is covered with a comfortable rubber making it easy to get a solid grip.
 The plates are provided in a painted finish on metal.
 And overall length is about 16 inches.

 What’s notable is that the switching mechanism is smooth ,easy and firm – so it’s very easy to lock in the weight of your choice.

 Another advantage this set has over the Bowflex is that you only have to adjust one side of the plates to set each dumbbell to the desired weight.
 On the bow flex, you have to ad just both ends – requiring twice as much the time.
 Not a big deal for some.
 But a game-changer for others.

 On the downside this model doesn’t feel as quite as polished as the Bowflex.
 The metal against metal will eventually cause the paint to wear off.
 And the dumbbells tend to stick to the base plate – as they do a lot of dumbbells – when fully loaded.

 There you have it.
-These are our selections for the best adjustable dumbbells for 2018.
+These are our selections for the best adjustable dumbbells for the upcoming 2019.
 For the best overall pick, click here.
 For our recommended top budget dumbbells, click here.
 For the best overall value, choose this one.
 And for the best dumbbell set for women, click here.